Internal Communication in International Companies: Succeeding

 - Establish common rituals that give the feeling of belonging to the same company, even at a distance.

 Organizations that succeed do not just translate their content.
-They build a global working community, with human relays, adapted formats, and a strong editorial discipline.
+They build a global work community, with human relays, adapted formats, and a strong editorial discipline.

 Identifying the Specific Challenges of International Communication